ChlodAlejandro/powerhouse/README.md

 ![This project is currently in development.
 It may not be working as of now.
 Please wait until a stable version has been built and released.](https://raw.githubusercontent.com/ChlodAlejandro/powerhouse/master/.github/RESOURCES/powerhouse-indev.png)
-***This project is currently non-functional.
-It does not yet have download or upload capabilities.***
+***This project is currently semi-functional.
+Downloads and uploads have not yet been integrated into the interface, but its API endpoints are now available..***

-Powerhouse is a customizable PHP-based file distribution program.
+Powerhouse is a modern and customizable PHP-based file distribution program.

 ![Powerhouse banner](https://raw.githubusercontent.com/ChlodAlejandro/powerhouse/master/.github/RESOURCES/powerhouse-banner-narrow-on_blue.png)